palantir/policy-bot/README.md

     organizations: ["org1", "org2", ...]
     teams: ["org1/team1", "org2/team2", ...]

-  # "targets_branch" is satisfied if the target branch on the pull request
+  # "targets_branch" is satisfied if the target branch of the pull request
   # matches the regular expression
   targets_branch:
     pattern: "^(master|regexPattern)$"

+  # "modified_lines" is satisfied if the number of lines added or deleted by
+  # the pull request matches any of the listed conditions.
+Each expression is
+  # an operator (one of '<' or '>'), an optional space, and a number.
+  modified_lines:
+    additions: "> 100"
+    deletion: "> 100"
+    total: "> 200"

 # "options" specifies a set of restrictions on approvals.
 If the block does not
 # exist, the default values are used.